after tortured months of covid Iโve settled on โRosinanteโ as the name not of my new steed but of my red camper

 Here, in this remote, twisted canyon, countless generations of aboriginal puebloan peoples lived.
 One thousand years ago, they faced a 100-year drought, and lost out to it.
 It’s likely that some farmers became nomads, raiding the produce of others who had struggled on; likely there were skirmishes in which one family battled another for survival.

-all that remains of a
+scattered pot shards all that remains of a nameless family

 I rest in an alcove’s shade near crumbling walls of stone and mud located high on a sandstone cliff.
 Ghostlike handprints are painted above the doorway.
 Below is the wash whose intermittent waters fed their small plot.
 Where corn and squash once grew, there’s nothing but cactus.